 No one disagrees that English is such a weird language.
 It has been the largest language to have been thoroughly studied, revealing more its peculiarities.
 Today, we brought some of the strangest facts that research has revealed about English.
-Aside from being a language where one drives in parkway and parks in a driveway, recites in a play and plays in a recital, here are some other facts about English:
+Aside from being a language where one drives in a parkway and parks in a driveway, recites in a play, and plays in a recital, here are some other facts about English:

 1. English is not the official language of England.

 You may find this odd or unbelievably ridiculous but it isn’t the language of the motto of the British Crown either, it is French: “[Mon] Dieu et mon Droit“….(“God and my Right”)…Look at the bottom of the picture below.
 Don’t believe everything

 You might have heard of this before, but if you haven’t, it’s your lucky day.
 It’s a simple concept and quite easy to get your head around.
 We all know what the most 20 common words are, right?
 Anyway here is a list:

 If you look carefully at the numbers, a pattern immediately emerges.
 Pick up any written material, say a book or a newspaper.
 You will notice that the word